Michael-Seth/wave-tech-api/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to modify and use it according to your needs.